SUmarFarooq/Machine-Learning-Capstone/README.md

 * Collections
 * time

 By navigating to the "final_project.ipynb" file in the "Project" folder, you can try running the same code or tweaking it to come up with a new model entirely.
+You can also find my final report summarizing my results and what I found.
 Enjoy!